omunroe-com/books-2/restructuredtext/restructuredtext.rst

    `reStructuredText`_ is primarily used in Python community for writing technical documentation, both Python docstrings and standalone documents.

-   Unlike `Markdown`, reStructuredText covers many advanced markups, like metadata, semantics, tables, table of contents and so on.
+   Unlike `Markdown`_, reStructuredText covers officially many advanced markups, for example metadata, automatic table of contents, tables and semantic text.
 It has also a standardized way for writing custom extensions.

-   reStructuredText is commonly used with `Sphinx`_, which is a documentation generator originally developed for the official `Python documentation`, but now it is independent from a project using a different programming language or none at all.
+   reStructuredText is commonly used with `Sphinx`_, which is a documentation generator originally developed for the official `Python documentation`_, but now it is independent from a project using a different programming language or none at all.